glebzlat/Polygen/docs/docs/language-reference.md

 describe language's syntax.
 Metarules define semantics.
 And directives allow to control the grammar processing and manage auxiliary details.

-Polygen is insensitive to whitespace characters (space ` `, newline `\n`, carriage return `\r`, and tab `\t`), and thus whitespace is optional unless otherwise stated.
+Polygen is insensitive to whitespace characters (space `' '`, newline `'\n'`, carriage return `'\r'`, and tab `'\t'`), and thus whitespace is optional unless otherwise stated.

 ## Rule

 Rule is the main grammar entity.
-Its purpose is to define (some part of) the syntax of the language.
-Rule's syntax follows the original PEG definition and consists of the rule name, the left arrow and the body, or expression.
+Its purpose is to define  the syntax of the language.
+Rule's syntax follows the original PEG definition and consists of the rule name, the left arrow and the body (expression).

 ```text
 Rule <- Identifier '<-' Expression
 ```

-The following code snippets is a demonstration of the Rule definition.
+The following code snippet is a demonstration of the Rule definition.
 This term is referenced throughout this document.

 ```peg